mxsasha/rpsl-registry-scoped-members/draft-romijn-rpsl-registry-scoped-members-00.md.md

 Managing multiple copies of the same records is tedious for users.
-Therefore, IRR registry software is RECOMMENDED to automatically fill `(mp-)members`, if not specified by the user, based on `src-members`.
+Therefore, IRR registry software is RECOMMENDED to automatically fill `(mp-)members`, if not specified by the user, based on `src-members`, in authoritative objects, when the user creates or updates the object.

 Specifically, for authoritative IRR registries\:

-* It is RECOMMENDED that when processing a route-set object with a `src-members` attribute, but without both a `members` and `mp-members` attribute, the software fills the `mp-members` attribute automatically with the contents of `src-members`, with IRR registry prefix removed from references.
+* It is RECOMMENDED that when creating/updating a route-set object with a `src-members` attribute, but without both a `members` and `mp-members` attribute, the software fills the `mp-members` attribute automatically with the contents of `src-members`, with IRR registry prefix removed from references.
-* It is RECOMMENDED that when processing an as-set object with a `src-members` attribute, but without a `members` attribute, the software fills the `members` attribute automatically with the contents of `src-members`, with IRR registry prefix removed from references.
+* It is RECOMMENDED that when creating/updating an as-set object with a `src-members` attribute, but without a `members` attribute, the software fills the `members` attribute automatically with the contents of `src-members`, with IRR registry prefix removed from references.